Don Burroughs

-Donald Edward Burroughs (August 19, 1931 – October 20, 2006) was an American professional football player who was a defensive back in the National Football League (NFL) for the Los Angeles Rams and the Philadelphia Eagles.
+Donald Edward Burroughs (August 19, 1931 – October 20, 2006), nicknamed "the Blade", was an American professional football player who was a defensive back in the National Football League (NFL) for the Los Angeles Rams and the Philadelphia Eagles.
 He played college football as a quarterback at Colorado A&M, now known as Colorado State University.
 Burroughs was notable for his 6'5" height, an anomaly at the safety position.

-Early life and college career
+Early life and college

-Burroughs was born in Fillmore, California as the only son of a family with four daughters.
+Burroughs was born in Fillmore, California, as the only son of a family with four daughters.

 Burroughs excelled in Ventura Country for Fillmore High School, being selected as an all-leaguer in football, basketball, and baseball.
-He spurned scholarship offers from places such as Notre Dame to try and avoid being "lost in the shuffle" among a big university.
+He spurned scholarship offers from places such as Notre Dame to try to avoid being "lost in the shuffle" among a big university.
 He played football first for Pasadena City College before moving to Ventura College, earning honors from the Western State Conference as an all-pro before he transferred to Colorado A&M. He was named All-Conference and All-American in his tenure there, where he played as a quarterback.
 In 1951, he threw for 1,279 yards, becoming the first quarterback in school history to pass for more than 1,000 yards in a season.
 He was preparing to sign with the Los Angeles Rams in 1953 as a free agent, but he was drafted to serve in the Army.
-Under the help of general manager Tex Schramm, Burroughs served in San Francisco, California rather than in Korea, where he played football in the special services unit.
+Under the help of general manager Tex Schramm, Burroughs served in San Francisco, California, rather than in Korea, where he played football in the special services unit.
 He was named to the All-Army Football Team for 1953-1954 before being discharged in 1955.
 He was inducted into the Colorado State University Athletics Hall of Fame in 1990 along with the Ventura Country Sports Hall of Fame in 2006.